KangruiRen0102/KangruiRen0102.github.io/_pages/about.md

 I joined Amazon Web Services as a software engineer after graduation.
 I worked on daily ops investigation to analyze customer impact and undertake maintenance of affected AWS services.
 In addition to this, I also worked on existing features addition, local unit testing, integration testing and deployment on CI/CD pipeline.

 # 📝 Works
-## SoftWare Engineering Application
+## Software Engineering Application
 - [Intelligent-Video-Recommendation-System](https://github.com/KangruiRen0102/Intelligent-Video-Recommendation-System)
   The work is to create a movie recommender system for a movie streaming service with about 1 million customers and 27k movies.

 ## Machine Learning Topics
 - [Application on Case Analysis of Active Learning in Reducing Annotation Cost](https://github.com/KangruiRen0102/Application-on-Case-Analysis-of-Active-Learning-in-Reducing-Annotation-Cost)
-  The work is to analyze the performance of active learning labeling costs reduction using AIFT algorithm in a medical imaging case study.
+  The work analyzed the performance of active learning labeling costs reduction using AIFT algorithm in a medical imaging case study.

 - [Predicting-climate-change-driven-changes-in-plant-distribution](https://github.com/KangruiRen0102/Predicting-climate-change-driven-changes-in-plant-distribution)
-  The work is to raise a proposal of methodology of using deep learning to predict climate change effects to local ecosystem distribution.
+  The work raised a proposal of methodology of using deep learning to predict climate change effects to local ecosystem distribution.

 - [Neural-Symbolic-Reasoning-for-Handwritten-Expression-Evaluation](https://github.com/KangruiRen0102/Neural-Symbolic-Reasoning-for-Handwritten-Expression-Evaluation)
   The work conducted experiments on inverse nerual symbolic logical reasoning for handwritten expressions with DeepProbLog and discovered limitations of gradient semiring in nonelementary arithmetic reasoning.